top of page

 6. Code of Conduct for Staff and Volunteers

-• Maintain appropriate boundaries and avoid one-on-one situations where you are alone with a child.
+• Maintain professional boundaries and avoid being alone with a child unless necessary and risk-assessed.

-• Never use physical punishment or aggressive language.
+• Refrain from physical punishment or aggressive behaviour.

 7. Safer Recruitment

-• Enhanced Disclosure and Barring Service (DBS) checks for all staff and volunteers.
+• Enhanced DBS checks for all staff and volunteers.

 8. Recognising and Responding to Safeguarding Concerns